6 Common Field Hockey Injuries

 Stretching properly and warming up can help you prepare for training and matches better, Foam Rollers can help you stretch.
 Taping and Strapping is of course another means of making sure hockey players don't pick up any injuries that can be caused by unnatural twisting or bending of joints which in turn can help prevent acute ligament and muscle injuries as well as overuse injuries.

-Strengthening and Conditioning may also help make you less injury-prone and this is usually overseen by a physio or sports therapist, they use tools like Resistant Bands and Performance testing tools to essentially optimise your body.
+Strengthening and Conditioning may also help make you less injury-prone and this is usually overseen by a physio or sports therapist, they use tools like Resistance Bands and Performance testing tools to essentially optimise your body.

-Here's the information from the infographic in a bit more depth with the other common injuries not covered by the infographic.
+Here's the information from the infographic in a bit more depth with the other common injuries not covered by the infographic:

 Ankle Sprain - Ankle ligament tear or damage, one of the extremely common injuries in hockey, caused by ankle roll or similar damage.
 The POLICE Principle and physiotherapy can help